calmm-js/partial.lenses/README.md

 This style of organizing lenses is overkill for our toy example.
 In a more realistic case the `sampleTitles` object would contain many more properties.
-Also, rather than composing a lens, like `Texts.textIn` above, to access a leaf property from the root of our object, we might actually compose lenses incrementally as we inspect the model structure.
+Also, rather than composing a lens, like `Model.textIn` above, to access a leaf property from the root of our object, we might actually compose lenses incrementally as we inspect the model structure.